shaderLABS/shaderBOT/README.md

         "creationTimeThreshold": 0, // maximum time between the creation of accounts in seconds (if less, then accounts will be flagged)
         "usernameSimilarityThreshold": 0, // threshold that determines how similar usernames must be in order to get flagged as bots (between 0 and 1)
-        "userThreshold": 0 // number of similar users after which the raid protection will be triggered }
+        "userThreshold": 0 // number of similar users after which the raid protection will be triggered },
+    "messageTranslation": {
+        "cacheLength": 0, // length of the message translation cache "fetchCooldownTimeThreshold": 0, // maximum age of fetches in seconds for them to be considered "recent" "fetchCooldownCountThreshold": 0 // maximum amount of recently fetched messages }
 }
 ```